lexibank/tlopo/out/vol2/chapter7.md

 <a id="p-209"></a>

-Two formally related terms are reconstructable for ‘thin’: &ast;ma-tipi(s) and &ast;manipis.
-Although at first sight they look like forms derived with PMP &ast;ma- and &ast;maN- respectively, &ast;manipis has cognates in Taiwan, reflecting PAn &ast;maLipis.
-The prefix &ast;maN- in any case dates only from PMP, and so cannot be reflected in &ast;manipis.
-Instead, the two forms evidently reflect the same PAn monosyllabic root &ast;-pis ‘thin, tenuous, fine’ ([Blust 1988](../references.md#source-Blust1988); see vol. 1, pp.27–28) and presumably differed in meaning by some subtlety which is not clear from their reflexes.
+Two formally related terms are reconstructable for ‘thin’: _&ast;ma-tipi(s)_ and _&ast;manipis_.
+Although at first sight they look like forms derived with PMP _&ast;ma-_ and _&ast;maN-_ respectively, _&ast;manipis_ has cognates in Taiwan, reflecting PAn _&ast;maLipis_.
+The prefix _&ast;maN-_ in any case dates only from PMP, and so cannot be reflected in _&ast;manipis_.
+Instead, the two forms evidently reflect the same PAn monosyllabic root _&ast;-pis_ ‘thin, tenuous, fine’ ([Blust 1988](../references.md#source-Blust1988); see vol. 1, pp.27–28) and presumably differed in meaning by some subtlety which is not clear from their reflexes.

 <table>
 <tr>